-I am a survey methodologist on the User Experience research team at Facebook.
+I am a survey methodologist on the UX research team at Facebook.
 Before joining Facebook, I led the research program on mixed-mode methodology at the European Social Survey for six years.
 At ESS I designed and directed a probability-based cross-national online survey panel.
-From 2009 to 2011 I was research associate at Stanford, working on public opinion surveys about climate change, survey weighting, and questionnaire design.
+From 2009 to 2011 I was a research associate at Stanford, working on public opinion surveys about climate change, survey weighting and questionnaire design.

 I received my PhD in cross-cultural survey research from the University of Nebraska-Lincoln, and my dissertation focused on the effects of survey translation on survey measurement comparability.
 I have a degree in psychology from the University of Santiago de Compostela in Spain.